NicholasAngel999/obsidian-notes/Second Semester/Blog Posts reading pop cult.md

 I would argue that medieval Britain has allowed Hollywood filmmakers to explore the values on which America was founded, particularly at moments when the relationship between the modern nation and these historical ideals has required negotiation [pg 398-399]

+"The Middle Ages have a long record of service as a setting for romantic and heroic Hollywood films" [398]

+movie medievalism . . . fetishizes the alterity of the Middle Ages as a temporal Other while compulsively retooling imagined continuities to fit the rapidly changing priorities of the contemporary world” [398]